coatsy/coding-workshop/bouncy-bird/bouncy-bird1.md

 ![Bird ready to bounce](./images/bouncy-bird5.png)

-Now it's time to moe on to making the bird fly
+Now it's time to move on to making the bird fly

 [|< Home](../README.md)
 [<< Previous: Making a game](./bouncy-bird0.md)